 In this article, we’ll help you understand how to read the codes on your receipts, where you can find them, and how they can help you more easily determine which items are HSA-, FSA-, and HRA-eligible.

-Why are there codes on my receipts?
+Why are there health codes on my receipts?

-Through an IIAS, a store’s inventory and point-of-sale system needs to have the ability to verify that the items being purchased with a HSA, FSA, or HRA debit card are eligible medical expenses, as defined by IRS Publication 502.
+Through an IIAS, a store’s inventory and point-of-sale system needs to have the ability to verify that the items being purchased with an HSA, FSA, or HRA debit card are eligible medical expenses, as defined by IRS Publication 502.

 - CVS Pharmacy